+Most people know that California has a consumer-friendly lemon law that covers passenger cars and trucks, but some may wonder, “Is there a lemon law for ATVs?”
 The answer can be complex.
 California lemon law does not specifically cover off-road vehicles like ATVs.
-But certain provisions of the state’s lemon law (Song-Beverly Consumer Warranty Act) do provide related protections for you against the manufacturer.
-One thing is for sure – California does not allow manufacturers to get away with selling defective products to consumers without facing consequences.
-In short, if your ATV is having problems, you may have a lemon and your ATV may quality under the California Lemon law.
-Because the law is complex, it’s important to hire a skilled and experienced California lemon law attorney.
+But certain provisions of the state’s lemon law do provide related protections for you against manufacturers of defective products.
+One thing is for sure – California does not allow manufacturers to get away with selling defective goods to consumers without facing consequences.
+If you encounter issues with a defective vehicle, consult acar defect lawyer for expert guidance.

+If your ATV keeps breaking down, it may qualify under California’s consumer protection laws.
+Because the law is complicated, it’s important to hire a skilled and experienced California lemon law attorney.
 At Neale & Fhima, we have helped clients file legal claims seeking financial compensation for ATV lemons.

 If your attorney can prove that your ATV is defective, you likely have two primary remedies: